-0) a) Summary information on the terms and conditions of Bangladesh Bank has issued guideline for issuing subordinated debt.
-In accordance with that guideline, the Bank issued fully the main features of all Redeemable non-convertible FSIBL 2nd Mudaraba Subordinated capital instruments, Bond (Private Placement) amounting to BDT 450.00 (Four especially in the case of hundred fifty) crore only through private placements with 7 years capital instruments eligible maturity for enhancement of Tier-2 Capital (Gone-Concern for inclusion in CET 1, Capital).
-The Bangladesh Securities and Exchange Commission has Additional Tier 1 or Tier 2. given consent vide their letter No. BSEC/CI/DS-08/2017/435 dated August 27, 2017 and Bangladesh Bank approval letter no. BRPD(BFIS)661/14B(P)/2017-6560 dated 05.10.2017.
+Bangladesh Bank has issued guideline for issuing subordinated debt.
+In accordance with that guideline, the Bank issued fully Redeemable non-convertible FSIBL 2nd Mudaraba Subordinated Bond (Private Placement) amounting to BDT 450.00 (Four hundred fifty) crore only through private placements with 7 years maturity for enhancement of Tier-2 Capital (Gone-Concern Capital).
+The Bangladesh Securities and Exchange Commission has given consent vide their letter No. BSEC/CI/DS-08/2017/435 dated August 27, 2017 and Bangladesh letter Bank approval BRPD(BFIS)661/14B(P)/2017-6560 dated 05.10.2017.
 The FSIBL 2nd Mudaraba Subordinated Bond has fully been subscribed by BDT 450.00 (Four hundred fifty) crore only within 31 December 2017 and has been included in Tier-2 Capital (Gone-Concern Capital).

-The Bangladesh Securities and Exchange Commission vide their letter No. BSEC/CI/DS-21/2014/96 dated February 05, 2019 and Bangladesh Bank vide their letter no. BRPD (BPIS)661/14B(P)/2098-1542 dated February 18, 2019 have given their consent for raising regulatory capital by amount of BDT 700.00 (Seven hundred) crore only through issuance of FSIBL 3rd Mudaraba Subordinated Bond (Private Placement) with 7 years maturity for enhancement of Tier-II capital as per requirement of Basel -III.
+The Bangladesh Securities and Exchange Commission vide their letter No. BSEC/CI/DS-21/2014/96 dated February 05, 2019 and Bangladesh vide their letter Bank no. (BPIS)661/14B(P)/2098-1542 dated February 18, 2019 have given their consent for raising regulatory capital by amount of BDT 700.00 (Seven hundred) crore only through issuance of FSIBL 3rd Mudaraba Subordinated Bond (Private Placement) with 7 years maturity for enhancement of Tier-II capital as per requirement of Basel -III.
 The FSIBL 3rd Mudaraba Subordinated Bond has been fully subscribed by BDT 700.00 crore on 3rd July 2019 and has been included in Tier-2 Capital (Gone-Concern Capital).

-The Bangladesh Securities and Exchange Commission vide their letter No. BSEC/CI/DS-135/PB/2020/291 dated December 09, 2020 and Bangladesh Bank vide their letter no. BRPD (BPIS)661/14B(P)/2020-9530 dated November 09, 2020 have given their consent for raising regulatory capital by amount of BDT 600.00 (Six hundred) crore only through issuance of Unsecured, Contingent-Convertible, Non-Cumulative FSIBL Mudaraba Perpetual Bond for enhancement of Additional Tier-1 Capital as per requirement of Basel -III.
+The Bangladesh Securities and Exchange Commission vide their letter No. BSEC/CI/DS-135/PB/2020/291 dated December 09,

+2020 and Bangladesh Bank vide their letter no. BRPD (BPIS)661/14B(P)/2020-9530 dated November 09, 2020 have given their consent for raising regulatory capital by amount of BDT 600.00 (Six hundred) crore only through issuance of Unsecured, Contingent-Convertible, Non-Cumulative FSIBL Mudaraba Perpetual Bond for enhancement of Additional Tier-1 Capital as per requirement of Basel -III.

-Regulatory Capital As on 31 December 2023
+Regulatory Capital As on 31 December 2024